Information is available for individuals evacuating to Alberta from Northwest Territories wildfires. Learn more.

 Based on the Dental Assistance for Seniors Program Fee Schedule, frequency limitations may apply for specific dental services.

 Dental providers may choose to perform dental services more frequently than permitted under the program.
 The senior is responsible for the cost of these services if they choose to proceed.

 All dental services and procedures supported by this program must be completed by a dental provider located within Alberta.

+Eligible seniors are provided up to a maximum of $230 every 3 years towards the purchase of prescription eyeglasses.
 When you first enroll into the program, the 3-year period of coverage will begin on the date that you receive the first funded optical service under this program.

-Basic optical services covered under this program include:
+Optical funding covered under this program includes:

 - prescription eyeglasses